MIT-LCP/mimic-website/content/en/docs/mimic-nw/modules/icu/chartevents.md

 ### `itemid`

 Identifier for a single measurement type in the database.
-Each row associated with one `itemid` (e.g. 220045) corresponds to an instantiation of the same measurement (e.g. Heart Rate) for Routine Vital Signs `category`, and 'bpm' `unit_name`.
+Each row associated with one `itemid` (e.g. 220045) corresponds to an instantiation of the same measurement (e.g. Heart Rate) within the `category` of 'Routine Vital Signs', and `unit_name` of 'bpm'.

 ### `value`, `valuenum`